Skip to main content

 FAST Choice provides a historical list of lenders used by students and other borrowers at University of Dayton within the last three academic years.
 The university does not endorse any lender, nor do any of the lenders compensate University of Dayton to be on this list.

-Lenders will typically not approve loans for balances owed from a prior academic year that is more than 180 days from your last attendance.
-Please contact our Office of Student Accounts to set up payment arrangements.
+Lenders will typically not approve loans for balances owed from a prior academic year that is more than 365 days from your last attendance.
+Please contact our Office of Student Accounts to set up payment arrangements if the date you last attended was more than 365 days ago.